dbosk/introtools/modules/latex/latex.md

-We assess that by doing this you can *create and compile technical reports*; *handle submissions of (program) code with version control tools* and, finally, *control the computer environment via the command line* (by seeing your command line history).
+We assess that by doing this you can *create and compile technical reports*; *handle submissions of (program) code with version control tools* and, finally, *control the computer environment via the command line*.